grpc/proposal/A55-stateful-session-affinity.md

 routes an RPC based on the `override-host` value if present, or else delegates to the currently configured LB policy.
 Hence the new policy needs to be just below the `“xds_cluster_impl”` as its child policy.
 Let's call this new policy `“override-host-experimental”`.
-This policy has the required subchannel and RPC routing logic as follows:
+This policy contains subchannel management, endpoint management, and RPC routing logic as follows:

+* maintain a map of valid endpoints (or `ResolvedAddresses`) and keep it up-to-date based on endpoint updates from the resolver.
+Let's call this map `validEndpoints` where the key is an address (IP:port) and the value is a list of equivalent-addresses (from the endpoint updates).

-* maintain a map of addresses (IP:port) to subchannels - let’s call this map `overrideHostMap`.
+* maintain a map - let’s call this `overrideHostMap`.
+The key is (IP:port) and the value is the tuple
+  `[subchannel, list of other equivalent addresses]`.
+When a host (endpoint) has multiple addresses (e.g. IPv6 vs IPv4 or due to multiple network interfaces) they are said to be equivalent addresses.

-* whenever a new subchannel is created (as a result of an endpoint update from the control plane), add a new entry to `overrideHostMap` with the subchannel address(es) (i.e. the peer address) as the key and the subchannel as the value.
+* whenever a new subchannel is created (by the child policy that is routing an RPC - see below), add a new entry to `overrideHostMap` with the subchannel address (i.e. the peer address) as the key and the value as `[subchannel, other equivalent addresses of the subchannel]`.
+The "other equivalent addresses of the subchannel" are a property of the subchannel.

-    * In Java, this may result into more than one entry if the createSubchannel arg’s `EquivalentAddressGroup` has more than one address.
-Alternatively, we may choose to wait until we know which specific address the subchannel is connected to before we add it to the map.
+    * we may have to wait for subchannel to be `READY` in order to know which specific address the subchannel is connected to before we add it to the map.

     * in C-core and Node, LB policies create a new subchannel for every address every time there is a new address list.
 In the map, we will just replace